-It’s time to stop treating all RA patients the same and create a treatment road map unique to them.
+It’s time to stop treating all RA patients the same and create a treatment road map unique to each individual.

 A simple blood test to Predict Non-Response to Anti-TNF Therapies for Patients with RA.